 Document Processing and Extraction

 Automating manual document work is one of the highest-ROI categories in enterprise AI.
 Invoices, contracts, applications, reports – agencies build systems that classify, extract, and route documents without human review.
+Operationally, the team shifts from typing fields into systems to reviewing exceptions, correcting edge cases, and improving the source data.
 This is mature work with well-understood techniques.
 Most AI agencies that have been around more than a year should have at least one production deployment here.

 Internal Knowledge and Q&A Systems

 Retrieval-augmented generation (RAG) systems let your staff ask questions and get answers drawn from your internal documents – policies, procedures, product manuals, past proposals.
 The AI doesn’t guess; it searches your corpus and generates a grounded response.
-These systems reduce time-on-task for customer support, legal, compliance, and sales teams.
+These systems reduce time-on-task for customer support, legal, compliance, and sales teams, but they still need content ownership.
+Someone must keep the source material accurate or the system will faithfully surface stale answers.

 Workflow and Process Automation

 Connecting AI decision-making to existing business tools – CRM, ticketing systems, databases, communication platforms.
 An AI reads an incoming request, classifies it, looks up context, and routes it to the right queue or takes an action automatically.
-This is where AI moves from novelty to operations.
+This is where AI moves from novelty to operations: queue rules, handoffs, permissions, audit trails, and exception handling all have to change.

 Custom AI Agents

 Multi-step automation where the AI doesn’t just generate text but takes actions: calling APIs, updating records, running searches, triggering downstream workflows.
-Agent work is newer and harder to do reliably.
+Agent work is newer and harder to do reliably because each step compounds error, latency, and permission risk.
 Fewer agencies have genuine production experience here – ask specifically for examples before assuming a firm has this capability.

 AI-Augmented Customer Interfaces